DUI Lawyer in Fort Lauderdale Protecting Your Rights

 - The one-leg stand test: This test involves the officer asking the driver to stand on one leg and count out loud.
 Impaired drivers often have trouble with their balance, and this can be a sign of intoxication.

-If an officer believes that a driver is impaired, they may ask the driver to submit to a chemical test.
-There are two types of chemical tests that are commonly used in DUI cases: breath tests and blood tests.
+If a police officer believes that a driver is impaired, they may ask the driver to submit to a chemical test.
+There are two types of chemical tests commonly used in DUI cases: breath tests and blood tests.
 Breath tests are typically administered using a device known as a breathalyzer.
 Blood tests are typically administered at a hospital or medical facility.

 The results of a chemical test can be used as evidence in a DUI case.
 It is important to note, however, that these tests are not always accurate.
 There are a number of factors that can affect the accuracy of a breathalyzer test, including the type of machine that is used and the way it is calibrated.
 Blood tests can also be affected by a number of factors, including how the blood was drawn and how it was stored.
 An experienced DUI lawyer will know how to challenge the results of these tests and use them to your advantage.